 Janus Juul Eriksen

-As of March 2021, my affiliation is with the Technical University of Denmark (DTU) where I'm an assistant professor in the Department of Chemistry, funded by a Villum Young Investigator award (2021-26) and a Sapere Aude Research Leader award (2023-27).
+I'm an associate professor at the Technical University of Denmark (DTU) in the Department of Chemistry, funded by a Villum Young Investigator award (2021-26) and a Sapere Aude Research Leader award (2023-27).
 Prior to commencing work at DTU, I was working at the University of Bristol in the group of Prof. Fred Manby where I was funded by an international postdoctoral fellowship granted by the Independent Research Fund Denmark (2019-21).
 Before leaving for Bristol, I was working with Prof. Jürgen Gauss at the Johannes Gutenberg-Universität Mainz, funding by a postdoctoral fellowship granted by the Alexander von Humboldt Stiftung (2017-19).
 My PhD studies (2013-16) were conducted in the group of Prof. Poul Jørgensen at Aarhus University.